Trusted Since 2009

 Every pond is different.
 We choose the dredging method based on size, access, liner type, sediment depth, and environmental considerations so we can remove as much material as possible with minimal disruption.

-For smaller ponds or lighter buildup, we may recommend sludge pumps, targeted vacuuming, or biological support (bacteria and enzymes) to manage muck between major dredging projects.
-These approaches help extend the time between full dredges.
+Maintenance Options: For smaller ponds or lighter buildup, we may recommend sludge pumps, targeted vacuuming, or biological support (bacteria and enzymes) to manage muck between major dredging projects and extend time between full dredges.

 Factors to Consider Before Dredging